mpodlasin/mpodlasin-website/src/pages/articles/haskell-ii.md

 add :: Integer -> Integer -> Integer
 ```

-The way we have written the type definition of a function accepting two parameters might be surprising to you.
-We see two `->` arrows in the definition, almost suggesting that we are dealing with two functions here.
+The way we have written the type definition here might be surprising to you.
+We see two `->` arrows in the definition, almost suggesting that we are dealing with two functions.

 And indeed we are!